 - The C part of the program must provide a main function, which will override the default main function provided by the OCaml runtime system.
-Execution will start in the user-defined main function just like for a regular C program. - At some point, the C code must call caml\main(argv) to initialize the OCaml code.
-The argv argument is a C array of strings (type char \\), terminated with a NULL pointer, which represents the command-line arguments, as passed as second argument to main.
+Execution will start in the user-defined main function just like for a regular C program. - At some point, the C code must call caml_main(argv) to initialize the OCaml code.
+The argv argument is a C array of strings (type char ), terminated with a NULL pointer, which represents the command-line arguments, as passed as second argument to main.
 The OCaml array Sys.argv will be initialized from this parameter.
-For the bytecode compiler, argv[0] and argv[1] are also consulted to find the file containing the bytecode. - The call to caml\main initializes the OCaml runtime system, loads the bytecode (in the case of the bytecode compiler), and executes the initialization code of the OCaml program.
+For the bytecode compiler, argv[0] and argv[1] are also consulted to find the file containing the bytecode. - The call to caml_main initializes the OCaml runtime system, loads the bytecode (in the case of the bytecode compiler), and executes the initialization code of the OCaml program.
 Typically, this initialization code registers callback functions using Callback.register.
-Once the OCaml initialization code is complete, control returns to the C code that called caml\main. - The C code can then invoke OCaml functions using the callback mechanism (see section 18.7.1).
+Once the OCaml initialization code is complete, control returns to the C code that called caml main. - The C code can then invoke OCaml functions using the callback mechanism (see section 20.7.1).

-18.7.5 Embedding the OCaml code in the C code
+20.7.5 Embedding the OCaml code in the C code

 The bytecode compiler in custom runtime mode (ocamlc -custom) normally appends the bytecode to the executable file containing the custom runtime.
 This has two consequences.
 First, the final linking step must be performed by ocamlc.
 Second, the OCaml runtime library must be able to find the name of the executable file from the command-line arguments.
-When using caml\main(argv) as in section 18.7.4, this means that argv[0] or argv[1] must contain the executable file name.
+When using caml_main(argv) as in section 20.7.4, this means that argv[0] or argv[1] must contain the executable file name.

 An alternative is to embed the bytecode in the C code.
-The -output-obj option to ocamlc is provided for this purpose.
-It causes the ocamlc compiler to output a C object file (.o file, .obj under Windows) containing the bytecode for the OCaml part of the program, as well as a caml\startup function.
-The C object file produced by ocamlc -output-obj can then be linked with C code using the standard C compiler, or stored in a C library.
+The -output-obj and -output-complete-obj options to ocamlc are provided for this purpose.
+They cause the ocamlc compiler to output a C object file (.o file, .obj under Windows) containing the bytecode for the OCaml part of the program, as well as a caml_startup function.
+The C object file produced by ocamlc -output-complete-obj also contains the runtime and autolink libraries.
+The C object file produced by ocamlc -output-obj or ocamlc -output-complete-obj can then be linked with C code using the standard C compiler, or stored in a C library.

-The caml\startup function must be called from the main C program in order to initialize the OCaml runtime and execute the OCaml initialization code.
-Just like caml\main, it takes one argv parameter containing the command-line parameters.
-Unlike caml\main, this argv parameter is used only to initialize Sys.argv, but not for finding the name of the executable file.
+The caml_startup function must be called from the main C program in order to initialize the OCaml runtime and execute the OCaml initialization code.
+Just like caml_main, it takes one argv parameter containing the command-line parameters.
+Unlike caml_main, this argv parameter is used only to initialize Sys.argv, but not for finding the name of the executable file.

-The caml\startup function calls the uncaught exception handler (or enters the debugger, if running under ocamldebug) if an exception escapes from a top-level module initialiser.
-Such exceptions may be caught in the C code by instead using the caml\startup\exn function and testing the result using Is\exception\result (followed by Extract\exception if appropriate).
+The caml_startup function calls the uncaught exception handler (or enters the debugger, if running under ocamldebug) if an exception escapes from a top-level module initialiser.
+Such exceptions may be caught in the C code by instead using the caml_startup_exn function and testing the result using Is_exception_result (followed by Extract_exception if appropriate).